DPDK/dpdk/doc/guides/nics/enic.rst

 - **1200 series VICs**

-  5-tuple exact Flow support for 1200 series adapters.
+  5-tuple exact flow support for 1200 series adapters.
 This allows:

   - Attributes: ingress
   - Items: ipv4, ipv6, udp, tcp (must exactly match src/dst IP
-    addresses and ports and all must be specified).
+    addresses and ports and all must be specified)
   - Actions: queue and void
   - Selectors: 'is'

-- **1300 series VICS with Advanced filters disabled**
+- **1300 series VICS with advanced filters disabled**

   With advanced filters disabled, an IPv4 or IPv6 item must be specified in the pattern.